-- VA-ONCE usage will be mandatory effective January 1, 2014, for all enrollments and changes (except for On-the-Job Training, Apprenticeship Training, and Correspondence Training).
-The VA-ONCE enrollment procedures are on the next page - To expedite claims processing, please minimize the use of free-text remarks when certifying student enrollments and changes in VA-ONCE - VA objective and course codes are required in VA-ONCE in order to certify enrollments.
-These codes can be found in SCO Handbook, Appendix A - Effective for terms beginning on or after August 1, 2018, the zip code for the location of each course pursued must be required. - Section 107 of the Colmery Act (Calculation of Monthly Housing Stipend under Post-9/11 Educational Assistance Program based on location of campus where classes are attended) mandated this change. - A student will be paid housing based upon the zip code of the campus or training location where the student physically attends the majority ofclasses.
+- VA-ONCE usage is mandatory for all enrollments and changes (except for On-the-Job Training, Apprenticeship Training, and Correspondence Training). - To expedite claims processing, please minimize the use of free-text remarks when certifying student enrollments and changes in VA-ONCE - VA objective and course codes are required in VA-ONCE in order to certify enrollments.
+These codes can be found in SCO Handbook, Appendix A

-Effective August 1,2018.
-VA will make available to education institutions, information about the amount of educational assistance (Entitlement) to which a Veteran or beneficiary is entitled under Chapters 30, 32, 1606, and 1607.
+VA has made available to education institutions, information about the amount of educational assistance (Entitlement) to which a Veteran or beneficiary is entitled under chapters 30, 32, and 1606.